EleutherAI/gpt-neox/README.md

 GPT-NeoX is under active development and rough around the edges.
 GPT-NeoX is a complicated beast that will take time and patience to work on any specific environment.

+**Important:** GPT-NeoX is a framework for training very large models on large numbers of GPUs.
+If you are trying to train on fewer than 8 GPUs or a model smaller than 1.5 billion parameters, you probably don't need GPT-NeoX.

 ## Getting Started

 Our codebase relies on [DeeperSpeed](https://github.com/EleutherAI/DeeperSpeed), a custom modification to the [DeepSpeed](https://github.com/microsoft/DeepSpeed) library.
 We strongly recommend using Anaconda, a virtual machine, or some other form of environment isolation before installing from `requirements.txt`.
 Failure to do so may cause other repositories that rely on DeepSpeed to break.